SMAPPNYU/smapphowto/requesting_a_collection.md

-How to properly request a collection from a SMaPP programmer
+How to properly request to start collection
 ===========================================================

 ##Collecting Terms in Tweets (track) - For us to start a collection we need two things to collect TERMS in tweets: